sixpack/sixpack/README.rst

         client_id: "12345678-1234-5678-1234-567812345678"
     }

 The most interesting part of this is ``alternative``.
 This is a representation of the alternative that was chosen for the test and assigned to a ``client_id``.
-All subsequent reqests to this experiment/client_id combination will be returned the same alternative.
+All subsequent requests to this experiment/client_id combination will be returned the same alternative.

 Converting a user
 -----------------